laingsimon/render-diagram/README.md

 - [x] - Regular markdown

 ### Motivation
-Drawings can be easily embedded within a page by using tooling within Draw.io.
-This works without any issue, however requires the data about the drawing to be embedded in other content.
+Diagrams can be easily embedded within a page by using tooling within Draw.io.
+This works without any issue, however requires the data about the diagram to be embedded in other content.
-Drawings drawn from a file (as produced by saving the drawing to a file) isn't natively supported.
+Diagrams drawn from a file (as produced by saving the diagram to a file) isn't natively supported.

-This means that you should save the drawing as a PNG with the data embedded.
+This means that you should save the diagram as a PNG with the data embedded.
 Once again this works fine, and achieves the expected behaviour as part of this tool - but with the following drawbacks
-1. It is less clear (although would become common practice) that the PNG contains drawing data
+1. It is less clear (although would become common practice) that the PNG contains diagram data
    1. An XML - or other identified file - would convey this meaning more effectively
 1. PNGs are non-interactive therefore the following functionality from draw.io isn't supported
    1. Links